bubblecup/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/ImputeValues-1.png)

 Using this strategy, we have filled in all 2304 missing values and determined a new mean of 10821 steps and median 11015.
-This is slightly higher than our previous mean and median, 9354 and 10395 respectively.
-Our histogram also no longer shows such a prominent spike at 0.
+This is very slightly higher than our previous mean and median, 10766 and 10765 respectively, but otherwise the two histograms show an almost indistinguishable pattern.

 ## Are there differences in activity patterns between weekdays and weekends?